EzeOnoky/Project-Base-Learning-9/README.md

 #### 1. - Create an AWS EC2 server based on Ubuntu Server 20.04 LTS and name it "Jenkins"

 #### 2. - Install [JDK](https://en.wikipedia.org/wiki/Java_Development_Kit) (since Jenkins is a Java-based application)
+Without JAVA installation, the JENKINS will not run.

 ```
 sudo apt update